Psycoy/EasyLiterature/README.md

 Simply list the paper titles (or ids) you want to read in a markdown file and it will automatically `collect and refine its information in the markdown file`, `download the pdf to your local machine`, and `link the pdf to your paper in the markdown file`.
 You can forever keep your notes within the pdfs and mds on your local machine or cloud driver.

 Inspired by [Mu Li](https://www.bilibili.com/video/BV1nA41157y4), adapted from [autoLiterature](https://github.com/wilmerwang/autoLiterature).
-Compared to autoLiterature, **EasyLiterature** is much easier to use and supports a wider range of features, such as `title-based paper match`, `paper search and download on Google Scholar and DLBP` (the two main sites for CS scholars), `citation statistics`, `mannual information update assitant`, etc. **EasyLiterature covers almost all papers thanks to the support of Google Scholar and DLBP!**
+Compared to autoLiterature, **EasyLiterature** is much easier to use and supports a wider range of features, such as `title-based paper match`, `paper search and download on Google Scholar and DLBP` (the two main sites for scholars), `citation statistics`, `mannual information update assitant`, etc. **EasyLiterature covers almost all papers thanks to the support of Google Scholar and DLBP!**

 **Recognition rules：**